 At Ward & Ward, we fight for justice for those injured due to the reckless and negligent actions of a driver in any kind of vehicle.
 Our knowledgeable and experienced Indianapolis trucking accident law firm and personal injury advocates are here to help.

-To discuss your personal injury and estate planning matters, contact Ward & Ward at 317-639-9501 to arrange a free consultation.
+To discuss your personal injury and estate planning matters, contact a truck accident lawyer in Indianapolis, IN from Ward & Ward Law Firm at 317-639-9501 to arrange a free consultation.
 We are available to speak with you 24 hours a day, seven days a week.